tarql/tarql/README.md

 * Extract and document a proper API with TarqlQuery, TarqlExecution, etc.
 * Allow feeding of triples from RDF files into the mapping process
 * Experiment with input files in TSV, different quoting styles, etc.
-* Allow overriding of encoding on command line
 * Optionally generate VoID/PROV triples
 * Find a way of producing consistent blank nodes from strings (esp. in multiple CONSTRUCT clauses)
 * Find a way of using the table multiple times, e.g.: `{ { SELECT ?author1 { TABLE } } UNION { SELECT ?author2 { TABLE } } }`
 * Handle tables where repeated values within a column are omitted, maybe tarql:valueFromPreviousRow(?a))
 * Make a proper homepage and set it up at http://tarql.deri.ie/
 * Support Excel files?
-* Find a way of streaming the CSV parser output into ARQ
 * Read input from stdin?
 * Web service?
 * Get this into ARQ!?